BlackMirrorz/ARKitBusinessCard/README.md

         case StackOverFlow
         case GitHub
     }

+A BusinessCard is initialised like so:

+    /// Creates The Business Card
+    ///
+    /// - **Parameters**:
+    /// - data: BusinessCardData
+    /// - cardType: CardTemplate
+    init(data: BusinessCardData, cardType: CardTemplate) {
+    }

+The `data` argument takes the data needed to populate the template and the `cardType` takes either of the following values:

+    case noProfileImage
+    case standard

 As such generating a `BusinessCard` (which is an `SCNNode` subclass) is as simple as this: